godotengine/godot-docs/tutorials/3d/baked_lightmaps.rst

 ------------

 Baked lightmaps are an alternative workflow for adding indirect (or baked) lighting to a scene.
-Unlike the :ref:`doc_gi_probes` approach, baked lightmaps work fine on very low end PCs and mobile as they consume almost no resources in run-time.
+Unlike the :ref:`doc_gi_probes` approach, baked lightmaps work fine on low end PCs and mobile devices as they consume almost no resources in run-time.

 Unlike GIProbes, Baked Lightmaps are completely static, once baked they can't be modified at all.
 They also don't provide the scene with reflections, so using :ref:`doc_reflection_probes` together with it on interiors (or using a Sky on exteriors) is a requirement to